carpentries-incubator/markdown-intro/_episodes/01-introduction.md

 ## What is MarkDown

 Before explaining what MarkDown is we should just mention what "markup" is.
 In the days before computers had graphic user interfaces (GUIs), authors of documents had to find a way to indicate how they wanted their text formatted.
 When this was done on paper the text would be marked up with a red or blue pen.
 When computers came into play, markup was done by **tags** embedded in plain texts files.
 The tags had to be distinguishable from the manuscript text and would be interpreted by a separate program that would create an appropriately formatted document - mostly for printing.
 Markup was never completely replaced as it is still being used for web pages and online documentation but GUI environments became more popular and word processors took over which were WYSIWYG (What You See Is What You Get).
 WYSIWIG was much simpler and more intuitive for non-technical people to use.
 However, things have changed.
 We are moving away from using so much paper.
 Most of our documentation is now meant for online reading.
 There was a need for some kind of markup that would be simpler than the markup used for web pages or for technical documentation such as in LaTeX.
-In 2004 Aaron Swartz and Joh Gruber worked together to create **MarkDown" with the aim of enabling people "write using easy-to-read and easy-to-write plain text format".
+In 2004 Aaron Swartz and Joh Gruber worked together to create **MarkDown** with the aim of enabling people "write using easy-to-read and easy-to-write plain text format".

 ## Where can I use MarkDown